josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 #### Setting the route parameters in the list view

 After navigating to the `HeroDetailComponent`, you expect to see the details of the selected hero.
-You need two pieces of information: the routing path to the component and the hero's `id`.
+You need two pieces of information: the routing path to the component and the `id` of the hero.

 Accordingly, the *link parameters array* has two items:
 The routing *path* and a *route parameter* that specifies the `id` of the selected hero.